PsorTheDoctor/machine-vision/README.md

 # machine-vision
-Report exercises on machine vision course.
+Report exercises for the machine vision course.